Astroworld deaths spur calls for independent review - NewsBreak

 “She wants to know if this could have been prevented in any way,” Lemaitre said.
 “It’s also entirely possible that it was not preventable for whatever reason, and that’s something we would like to know, as well.”

-Key questions remain unanswered after the Astroworld festival at the Harris County-owned NRG Park.
-Some involve what the Houston police and fire departments did before, during and after a crowd surged toward the stage, killing eight people and injuring many more, with over 300 people treated on site and at least 13 others hospitalized.
+Key questions remained unanswered after the Astroworld festival at the Harris County-owned NRG Park.
+Some of the lingering questions involve what the Houston police and fire departments did before, during and after a crowd surged toward the stage, killing eight people and injuring many more, with over 300 people treated on site and at least 13 others hospitalized.
 Other questions center on the actions of event organizers.

 Officials with the Houston police and fire departments have said that part of their investigation will include reviewing whether the concert promoter and others behind the festival adhered to the plans that were submitted for the event.

-Astroworld’s organizers laid out security and emergency medical response protocols for the festival in plans filed with Harris County.
-The 56-page plan, obtained by The Associated Press, says any decision to evacuate the event would be made by the festival director after consultation with other individuals, including the security director.
-Such plans have to be reviewed by Houston police officials.
+Astroworld’s organizers laid out security and emergency medical response protocols for the festival in plans filed with Harris County The 56-page operations plan, obtained by The Associated Press, says that a decision to evacuate the event would be made by the festival director after consultation with other individuals, including the security director.
+Such plans were filed with Harris County and Houston and have to be reviewed by Houston police officials.

-Christopher Slobogin, director of the criminal justice program at Vanderbilt University, said an independent criminal investigation could be beneficial to avoid any potential conflicts of interest, but acknowledged this case is different from typical situations where authorities are confronted with decisions over whether to step away from a case.
+Christopher Slobogin, director of the criminal justice program at Vanderbilt University, said an independent criminal investigation into what happened in Houston could be beneficial to avoid any potential conflicts of interest.
+But acknowledged that this case is different from typical situations where authorities are confronted with decisions over whether to step away from a case because of a conflict of interest.

 “The actual crime was probably not committed directly by the fire department or the police department,” he said.
 “But at least for appearance purposes, if an independent body did the investigation I think that would be the better practice.”